MarceloMassarente/apify-linkedin-profile-search/README.md

 - List of LinkedIn Company URLs where they previously worked (e.g., `google`, `meta`, `amazon`)
 - List of LinkedIn School URLs where they studied (e.g., `stanford-university`, `MIT`)
 - List of LinkedIn industry IDs (only numbers).
 You can find the full list of LinkedIn industry IDs in the [LinkedIn Industries](https://github.com/HarvestAPI/linkedin-industry-codes-v2/blob/main/linkedin_industry_code_v2_all_eng_with_header.csv).
 For example, `4` is "Software Development", `43` is "Financial Services", etc.
+- List of total years of experience.
+- List of years at the current company.

 Other params (optionally):